 Do car seats have an expiration date?

-You should never use a child safety seat that’s more than 6 years old or has been involved in a car crash.
+Yes, car seats have an expiration date.
+You should never use a child safety seat that’s more than 6 years old.
 Learn more about determining when to replace your child’s seat in our recent post: Arkansas Guidelines for Child Safety Seats.